-- Prevention of Shaken Baby Syndrome and Abusive Head Trauma

-Required for employees working with children under the age of three upon hire and must be renewed every 2 years. - Recognition and Reporting of Child Abuse and Neglect Required for all employees upon hire, and must be renewed annually. - Standard Precautions Required for all employees upon hire, and must be renewed annually.
-After course completion, all employees must review the DELC Exposure Plan with the Executive Director. - Recognizing the Impact of Bias on Early Childhood Professionals - Required for all employees upon hire and only needs to be completed once.

-- Introduction to Early Intervention and Preschool Special Education Programs Required for all employees upon hire and only needs to be completed once. - FEMA Multi-hazard Planning for Child Care OR Disaster Preparedness Required for all employees upon hire and only needs to be completed once.
-Employees may complete the Multi-hazard Planning for Child Care course online through the FEMA website or complete the Disaster Preparedness training online through the PDIS system. - Introduction to Child Care Health Consultation Required for the school's Executive Director and Assistant Director upon hire, and only needs to be completed once. - Working with a Mental Health Consultant- Required for the school's Executive Director and Assistant Director upon hire, and only needs to be completed once. - Child Care and Preschool Immunization Required for the school's Executive Director and Assistant Director upon hire, and must be renewed annually.
+- Prevention of Shaken Baby Syndrome and Abusive Head Trauma Required for employees working with children under the age of three upon hire and must be renewed every 2 years. - Recognition and Reporting of Child Abuse and Neglect for all employees upon hire, and must be renewed annually. - Standard Precautions Required for all employees upon hire, and must be renewed annually.
+After course completion, all employees must review the DELC Exposure Plan with the Executive D irector. - Recognizing the Impact of Bias on Early Childhood Professionals Required for all employees upon hire and only needs to be completed once. - Introduction to Early Intervention and Preschool Special Education Programs Required for all employees upon hire and only needs to be completed once. - FEMA Multi -hazard Planning for Child Care OR Disaster Preparedness Required for all employees upon hire and only needs to be completed once.
+Employees may complete the Multi -hazard Planning for Child Care course online through the FEMA website or complete the Disaster Preparedness training online through the PDIS system.